hifzamaqbool/python-chatbot/README.md

-# Gemini Chatbot with Memory
+# Custom AI Chatbot with Memory

 A simple command-line AI chatbot built in Python, powered by the Gemini API (from Google AI Studio), with persistent memory across sessions.